jpotts/alf-field-val-bug/README.md

 # Alfresco AIO Project - SDK 3

-This is an All-In-One (AIO) project for Alfresco SDK 3.0.
+This is an All-In-One (AIO) project for Alfresco SDK 3.0 that demonstrates a bug in Alfresco Share 5.2.6.

+The bug is that when a property is marked as mandatory, either in the model or in Share form configuration, it breaks custom field validation messages when using the doclib-simple-metadata form.
+The document details form is unaffected.

+The problem affects text fields and multi-select fields.
+I did not test single-select fields, but I suspect they are also affected.

+The fix is to either mark the property as optional, downgrade to 5.2.3, or upgrade to 6.x.

 Run with `mvn clean install -DskipTests=true alfresco:run` or `./run.sh` and verify that it